anishsingh20/Power-of-AI/README.md

 7. [BlackBox AI](https://www.useblackbox.io/)  - AI that writes code for you.

 8. [GenAI](https://genai.works/) - An AI marketplace where developers publish various latest AI tools for each domain to make our lives easier.

+9. [InfraCopilot](https://infracopilot.io/teams) - Create IaaC(infra as a code) from your prompts and backed by LLM.